Family Camp 2014

 Who is Family Camp for?

 The program is geared primarily towards families with children of camp age or a few years younger.
 Daily activities at Family Camp are intentionally structured so that participants and staff plan activities and adventures together.
 This helps to ensure that everyone gets to do the activity that he or she is most excited about doing.
-Many families are also coming with skills or gifts they’d like to offer to the community – and there will be opportunity for our (about 20) families to co-create the experience, offer workshops to each other, help plan Shabbat, prepare the meals, collect eggs, and harvest.
+Many families are also coming with skills or gifts they’d like to offer to the community – and there will be opportunity for our (about 20) families to offer workshops to each other, help plan Shabbat, prepare meals, collect eggs, and harvest.
 We encourage song-singing, the wholesome exchange of wisdom and life experiences, and the freedom to create adventures that inspire you!

 At all times, it is the parents’ responsibility to guide their children in choosing activities that take into account the child’s ability, and what they need to be safe for themselves and others.
 Parents and guardians carry full responsibility for supervising and caring for their children, even when they have temporarily delegated this responsibility to another person at camp.
-We recommend that single parents and parents of young children bring a mature person who can share childcare, so as to allow the parent to fully participate in the days’ activities, work tasks, and evening programs.
+We recommend that single parents and parents of young children bring a mature person who can share childcare, so as to allow the parent to fully participate in the days’ activities and evening programs.

-Housing, Meals, and First-Aid
+Housing, Meals, and First Aid

 Young Children and Chaperones